 Call around and compare what the services include and what they cost.
 Remember to factor in the call-out fee into the final price.

-A 2 stage vetting will generally cost around £100-200 and a 5 stage around £150-350.
+A 2 stage vetting will generally cost a few hundred and a 5 stage around three and above.
 Prices will vary regionally and from vet to vet, so make sure you ask around and find a vet that you are happy charges a fair price for a job well done.

 What is a 2 stage vetting?